AzizBenabda1/E-commerce-Microservice2/README.md

   The estimated delivery date.

-Warehouse Entity
+## 🏢 Warehouse Entity

-The Warehouse entity represents a warehouse that stores products.
-It tracks essential details like capacity, current inventory, and location.
+The `Warehouse` entity represents a warehouse that stores products.
+It tracks essential details like **capacity**, **current inventory**, and **location**.

-Fields:
-id (Long):
+### 📋 Fields

+- **`id`** (`Long`)
   The unique identifier for the warehouse (auto-generated).

-name (String):
+- **`name`** (`String`)
   The name of the warehouse (required).

-location (String):
+- **`location`** (`String`)
-The location (address) of the warehouse.
+  The address or location of the warehouse.

-capacity (Integer):
+- **`capacity`** (`Integer`)
-The storage capacity of the warehouse (number of units it can store).
+  The maximum number of units the warehouse can store.

-currentInventory (Integer):
+- **`currentInventory`** (`Integer`)
-The current number of items stored in the warehouse.
+  The number of units currently stored in the warehouse.

-createdAt (LocalDateTime):
+- **`createdAt`** (`LocalDateTime`)
-The creation date and time of the warehouse record.
+  The timestamp when the warehouse was created.

-Example Usage:

-Warehouse warehouse = new Warehouse(
-    "Main Warehouse",            // Warehouse Name
-    "456 Commerce Rd, Springfield, IL",  // Location 10000,                       // Capacity
-    5000                         // Current Inventory
-);

-API Endpoints for Shipment and Warehouse
+📡 API Endpoints for Shipment and Warehouse
-Shipment Controller
+🚚 Shipment Controller
-GET /api/shipments - Retrieve all shipments
+GET /api/shipments – Retrieve all shipments

-POST /api/shipments - Create a new shipment
+POST /api/shipments – Create a new shipment

-GET /api/shipments/{id} - Retrieve a shipment by ID
+GET /api/shipments/{id} – Retrieve a shipment by ID

-PUT /api/shipments/{id} - Update a shipment by ID
+PUT /api/shipments/{id} – Update a shipment by ID

-DELETE /api/shipments/{id} - Delete a shipment by ID
+DELETE /api/shipments/{id} – Delete a shipment by ID

-Warehouse Controller
+🏬 Warehouse Controller
-GET /api/warehouses - Retrieve all warehouses
+GET /api/warehouses – Retrieve all warehouses

-POST /api/warehouses - Create a new warehouse
+POST /api/warehouses – Create a new warehouse

-GET /api/warehouses/{id} - Retrieve a warehouse by ID
+GET /api/warehouses/{id} – Retrieve a warehouse by ID

-PUT /api/warehouses/{id} - Update a warehouse by ID
+PUT /api/warehouses/{id} – Update a warehouse by ID

-DELETE /api/warehouses/{id} - Delete a warehouse by ID
+DELETE /api/warehouses/{id} – Delete a warehouse by ID

 🎨 User Interface
 Angular Features:
+📦 Shipment Tracking:
-Shipment Tracking: Users can track shipments by tracking number.
+Users can track shipments using their tracking numbers.

+🏭 Warehouse Management:
-Warehouse Management: Administrators can manage warehouse details and inventory.
+Admins can manage warehouse details and update inventory.

-Real-time Shipment Status: Get live updates on the status of shipments.
+📈 Real-time Shipment Status:
+Live updates on shipment status and location.

-🖥️ Running the Project
-Backend
-bash
-Copy
-Edit
-cd backend/logistics-service/
-# Launch the service:
-./mvnw spring-boot:run
-Frontend
-bash
-Copy
-Edit
-cd frontend/ecommerce-app/
-npm install
-ng serve --open
-The Angular UI will be available at: http://localhost:4200

-🔗 Example Endpoints
-Shipment
-GET /api/shipments - Retrieve all shipments

-POST /api/shipments - Create a new shipment

-GET /api/shipments/{id} - Retrieve a shipment by ID

-PUT /api/shipments/{id} - Update a shipment

-DELETE /api/shipments/{id} - Delete a shipment

-Warehouse
-GET /api/warehouses - Retrieve all warehouses

-POST /api/warehouses - Create a new warehouse

-GET /api/warehouses/{id} - Retrieve a warehouse by ID

-PUT /api/warehouses/{id} - Update a warehouse

-DELETE /api/warehouses/{id} - Delete a warehouse

 🎯 Roadmap
- Authentication with JWT or Keycloak
+✅ Authentication with JWT or Keycloak

- Admin Panel for managing shipments and warehouses
+✅ Admin panel for managing shipments and warehouses

- Inventory Management for real-time updates on stock levels
+✅ Inventory management with real-time stock updates

- Notification system for shipment updates
+✅ Notification system for shipment updates

-🛠️ Contribution
-Fork the project.

-Create a branch for your feature (git checkout -b feature/my-feature).

-Commit your changes (git commit -m 'Added feature').

-Push your branch (git push origin feature/my-feature).

-Open a pull request to discuss your changes.

 📝 License
-Project under the MIT license.
-Free and open-source use.
+This project is licensed under the MIT License — free for personal and commercial use.

-🔗 Useful Links
-Spring Boot Official Documentation

-Angular Official Documentation

-GitHub Repository